 We are taking part in the Eco Ranger’s primary school programme which is run by Bord na Móna and involves various fun activities with our pupils to discover, learn and connect with nature.
 Helen O’Callaghan from the Irish Examiner contacted us to find out more and you can read the full article here.

-Founded in 1887, Gortskehy National School is a two-teacher primary school situated in the parish of Roundfort, County Mayo.
+Founded in 1887, Gortskehy National School is a four-teacher primary school situated in the parish of Roundfort, County Mayo.
 Our school is characterised by very positive working relationships among the whole school community: management, teachers, parents and pupils.
-There is a welcoming and homely atmosphere in the school and a stimulating learning environment is provided for all.
-To view a pupil’s work, including photos/videos they feature in, type his/her first name only in the search box above and click ‘Go’.
+There is a welcoming and homely atmosphere in the school and a stimulating learning environment provided for all.
+To view a pupil’s work, photos or videos search using his/her first name only in the box above.
 For pupils with the same first name add the first letter of their surname e.g. EvanF, EvanG, AmyF, AmyH.

 Junior Infants, Senior Infants, 4th, 5th and 6th Classes set off on the bus to explore the natural habitat along ‘The Land of the Giants’ around Clare Lake..
 Before we set off, we discussed water safety and the children discussed how we stay safe around a body of water.
 Even with the damp weather the children were very excited.

 We found some minibeasts, lots of natural vegetation and birds!
 We saw ducks, geese and dogs out for their walk!
 We found lots of snails.
 We saw bees and flies particularly near the water’s edge.
 We found Marsh Marigolds, Daisies, Daffodils, Dandelions, Bullrushes, Yellow Iris, Ivy and many trees including Fir, Birch, Ash and Scots Pine.